 All reported incidents are investigated and recorded.
 Incidents can also be reported to any University employee, preferably a designated Campus Security Authority (CSA), such as a dean, director, resident manager or assistant, advisor, or counselor.

 The University provides an online link for anonymous reporting of incidents and crimes, although victims and witnesses are encouraged to talk to Campus Security by phone or in person.

 The University of Hawaiʻi at Hilo is committed to maintaining and promoting safe and respectful campus environments that are free from sex discrimination and gender-based violence.
 Sexual misconduct that is prohibited by university policy includes sex discrimination; sexual harassment; gender-based harassment, including harassment based on actual or perceived sex, gender, sexual orientation, gender-identity, or gender express; sexual exploitation; sexual assault; domestic or dating violence; and stalking.
 Visit the Title IX website to read the full policy.

 To report a concern or obtain institutional assistance, please contact the Title IX and/or the EEO/AA Offices located in Trailer D and E behind the Business Office and Auxiliary Services Building.

-- Deputy Title IX Coordinator (and Acting Vice Chancellor for Administrative Affairs) is Kalei Rapoza.
+- Deputy Title IX Coordinator and Acting Vice Chancellor for Administrative Affairs is

-- To receive confidential assistance, please contact the confidential advocate, Destiny Rodriguez.
+- To receive confidential assistance, please contact the confidential advocate, (through the

 University of Hawaiʻi at Hilo Care Team